USGS-R/training-curriculum/content/r-package-dev/Maintenance.md

 Defining the level of support you offer can help you prioritize maintenance efforts and establish expectations for users.
 When defining and communicating a level of support, differentiate between R support for your package and general support for the R language.
 We consider three different levels of support that you can offer users:

--   no expectations of support
+-   No expectations of support
 -   Fixes/changes only applied when in development mode
+-   Always on duty
 -   Changes agreed upon by committee

+Your level of support should be clear to users of the package if it differs from the expectation that someone will quickly answer emails sent to the package maintainer.
+If, for example, you are not offering any support (i.e., "Use at your own risk!"), that message should appear on package startup as a constant reminder that you will be AWOL when they come knocking.

-A note on support: Deferentiate between general R support and package support...
+A note on support: Deferentiate between general R support and package support.
+I recommend

 Setting expectations for package maintenance
 --------------------------------------------